-The purpose of the fee schedule was to increase the flat fee payments for medical-legal reports, and to eliminate the increased hourly billing provisions.
+Our employment lawyers note that the purpose of the fee schedule was to increase the flat fee payments for medical-legal reports, and to eliminate the increased hourly billing provisions.
 The DWC believed that a schedule based on a flat fee system would reduce frictional costs, increase report quality and attract new physicians to the QME program.

 Most often, hourly billing was driven by review of records.
 So, the new medical-legal fee schedule replaces hourly billing for this task with a standard fee that includes a specified number of pages –– 200 for an evaluation or follow-up evaluation, and an additional $3 per page above that threshold.

-The medical-legal fee schedule eliminates consideration of complexity factors because the DWC believed that it led to disputes about the proper application of them.
+Our labor law attorneys note that the medical-legal fee schedule eliminates consideration of complexity factors because the DWC believed that it led to disputes about the proper application of them.
 Instead, it simply establishes fees for initial evaluations, follow-up evaluations and supplemental reports.
 It establishes fees for medical-legal testimony, and review of sub rosa films.
 It also increases the modifier for agreed medical evaluators from 25 percent to 35 percent, and establishes increased modifiers for psychiatrist, psychologist, toxicologists and oncologists.

 Fees Under the Medical-Legal Fee Schedule